mp504/DesignPattern/README.md

 10. **Visitor**: [Visitor/Visitor.cs](#file:'repos\mp504\DesignPattern\Visitor\Visitor.cs')
     - Example: The `Visitor` class represents an operation to be performed on the elements of an object structure.
 This allows you to define a new operation without changing the classes of the elements on which it operates.

-## How to Run

-1. Clone the repository: